DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 The embeddings can be integrated using several aggregation methods : **frame** (method from last year : taking the last state of an RNN fed with the embeddings sequence), **interpolate** (nearest-neighbour interpolation to adapt the temporal resolution) and **pool1d** (adaptative average pooling as described before).

-We provide [pretrained checkpoints](https://zenodo.org/record/7757064).
+We provide [pretrained checkpoints][zenodo_pretrained_models].
 The baseline can be tested on the development set of the dataset using the following command:
 `python train_pretrained.py --test_from_checkpoint /path/to/downloaded.ckpt`

 To reproduce our results, you first need to pre-compute the embeddings using the following command: